News

 Limit to news items where the audience is one or more of:

-The review paper entitled “The Cold Region Critical Zone in Transition: Responses to Climate Warming and Land Use Change” in the journal Annual Review of Environment and Resources is now available online.
-The paper is co-authored by ERG researchers Kunfu Pi (now at China University of Geosciences, Wuhan), Christina Smeaton (now at Memorial University), Fereidoun Rezanezhad and Philippe Van Cappellen, together with colleagues from China, Sweden, France and Russia.
+The paper entitled “The Cold Region Critical Zone in Transition: Responses to Climate Warming and Land Use Change” in the journal Annual Review of Environment and Resources has now been published open access.
+The paper is the outcome of a collaboration between ERG researchers and colleagues from China, Sweden, France and Russia.
+The paper can be downloaded by following this LINK.